naclomi/containers-tutorial/03-deploying-containers.md

 - `--command-line "[COMMAND HERE]"`
   This flag will replace the container entrypoint with whatever you specify in double-quotes.
 This is the equivalent of `--entrypoint` when using `docker run`.

 We'll mount the file share to the location `/output` in our container, and then save a file there called `text.pdf` by using then entrypoint "`python3 src/main.py --pdf /output/text.pdf`".

-The finished command line will look like this, replacing the `[ ]`-indicated blanks with their appropriate values.
-It's probably a good idea to copy this example command-line into a blank text file first, replace the `[ ]`-blanks, and then copy _that_ into your terminal:
+Copy and execute the command line below, replacing the `[ ]`-indicated blanks with their appropriate values.
+It's probably a good idea to first copy this content into a blank text file, replace the `[ ]`-blanks, and then copy _that_ into your terminal.

+If you're on MacOS, Linux, or WSL, the command looks like:

 ```
 az container create \